mattunderscorechampion/tree-root/README.md

 _BinarySearchTree_ - a mutable binary search tree

 _PathCopyTree_ - a path copy tree that uses a separate data structure for the back references between nodes

+##Targeted Language

+The current target is Java 7.
+I know Java 8 is the latest version and the Streams API may be helpful for tree traversals.
+I maybe able to add some Java 8 specific extensions and I will move the target over to Java 8 towards EOL of Java 7.

+##License

+Copyright (c) 2014, 2015 Matthew Champion

+Licensed under BSD 3-clause license